else-when/time/README.md

 time
 ====
-In search of personalized time: LACMA Art + Tech Lab
+In search of personalized time: LACMA Art + Tech Lab.

-This is roon's change
+This is Roon's change.